-An establishment with an 11.0 DART rate and a 8.0 DAFWII case rate, will not be included on the Primary List.
+An establishment with an 11.0 DART rate and an 8.0 DAFWII case rate, will not be included on the Primary List.

 2. Low-Rate Establishments in High-Rate Industries.
-In order to review the actual degree of compliance with OSHA requirements by establishments that report low DART rates, 400 low-rate establishments in high-rate industries, with 75 employees or more, will be randomly selected and added to the Primary List.
-These establishments will have a DART rate from 0.0 to 2.6.
+In order to review the actual degree of compliance with OSHA requirements by establishments that report low DART rates, 175 low-rate establishments in high-rate industries, with 75 employees or more, will be added to the Primary List.
+These establishments will have a DART rate from 0.0 to 2.5.

-The establishments are selected from industries that have a DART rate from 6.7 to 11.9, as reported by the Bureau of Labor Statistics (BLS) Annual Survey, TABLE SNR02.
-Highest incidence rates of nonfatal occupational injury and illness cases with days away from work, restricted work activity, or job transfer, private industry 2003.
+The establishments are selected from industries that have a DART rate from 6.7 to 10.6, as reported by the Bureau of Labor Statistics (BLS) Annual Survey, TABLE SNR02, Highest incidence rates of nonfatal occupational injury and illness cases with days away from work, restricted work activity, or job transfer, private industry 2004.
 (See Appendix D for a list of these high-rate industries.)
 The establishments selected will be identified on the Area Offices' inspection lists by two asterisks ().
 None will be eligible for "records only" inspections unless it has a different SIC/NAICS code (see second paragraph in XI.F.).
-If it is found that an establishment consists of an office only, no inspection will be conducted (see paragraph XI.H.).
+If it is found that an establishment consists of only an office, no inspection will be conducted (see paragraph XI.H.).